-Create a YouTube RSS widget using YouTube user or channel ID
+Create a YouTube RSS widget using YouTube URLs

 YouTube channels can be embedded in a website as an RSS feed, and FeedWind can display them all.
 This allows you to publish more than one YouTube RSS channel feed through a widget on your website.